 Kai Hansen left Helloween after the release of the successful Keeper Of The Seven Keys II album and together with Ralf Scheepers formed Gamma Ray in 1989.
+Gamma Ray had started as a Kai Hansen solo project.
+The label was keen for the act to simply be called Kai Hansen as the man’s name was marketable instantly.
 Hansen had left Helloween due to interpersonal difficulties with guitarist Michael Weikath and a dislike for touring which had made his stay unbearable.
 In fact, in early Gamma Ray interviews, he would hint that the band would not be touring much.
 Uwe Wessels and drummer Matthias Burchardt completed the band and the act signed with Noise as Hansen was already tied to the label via Helloween.

-The debut features Uli Kusch and maintains Hansen's trademark speed metal style.
+The debut featured Uli Kusch and maintained Hansen's trademark speed metal style.
 It also featured songs written for Helloween.
+In fact, the title track Heading For tomorrow was a song written originally for the pre-Helloween band Second Hell.
 Surprisingly the band sold 250,000 copies without much effort.
-The rhythm section was changed in 1993 (Kusch ended up in Helloween!) and was followed by Scheepers' departure who not only was having personal problems with Hansen but had also secretly applied for the Judas Priest vocalist slot.
+A karaoke version of the album was released in Japan.
+The rhythm section was changed in 1993 (Kusch ended up in Helloween!) which was followed by Scheepers' departure who not only was having personal problems with Hansen but had also secretly applied for the Judas Priest vocalist slot.
 Hansen returned to his role as the singer (similar to the early Helloween days) and Noise released Land Of The Free.
+Another reason for Ralf’s departure was that Hansen was singing more and more.
+Furthermore, Ralf had a day job and was not amenable to moving north to Hannover where Hansen lived.
 Schlachter switched to bass and the band moved on to Somewhere Out In Space.

-Helloween was rejoined by ‘80s’ members singer Michael Kiske and guitarist Kai Hansen for a world tour in 2017 and 2018.
+Helloween was re-joined by ‘80s’ members singer Michael Kiske and guitarist Kai Hansen for a world tour in 2017 and 2018.
 Using the Pumpkins United monicker, the tour would also feature Helloween singer Andi Deris and guitarist Sascha Gerstner performing songs from throughout the band’s catalogue.
+This would soon become a wholesale reunion.
 Unity was a new project founded by guitarist Henjo Richter and drummer Michael Ehré of Gamma Ray.
 The band signed a deal with Steamhammer/SPV and is recording its debut album for an early 2017 release.
+Ehre would also join Gamma Ray whose 2021 live album, 30 Years Live Anniversary, was filmed at its only show in 2020.
+Due to COVID-19, the band livestreamed the show from the ISS Dome in Düsseldorf, Germany.
+The CD/DVD featured an appearance by early singer Ralf Scheepers.

 GAMMA RAY - NO WORLD ORDER - NOISE